jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 For now, we invent technology but do not naturally distribute it to others.
 This shortcoming appears in various contexts: workplaces where employees receive tools without choices or input yet are judged on their performance using the tools; schools that test children's knowledge and memory while denying common aids like notes or calculators; and individuals who neglect their own toolsets, hoping instead that an insurance representative will resolve their issues with a claim check.

-Withholding technological tools is central to current struggles like shifting from ownership to continuous rental of digital services, the "right to repair" and "work from home" movements.
+Withholding technological tools is central to current struggles like the transformation of software from products we own to services we perpetually rent, the "right to repair" and "work from home" movements.
 These struggles reveal how modern digital technologies—like the printing press in earlier eras—are tools people cannot yet freely control to earn an independent livelihood.

 Fortunately, one group is emerging from the technological landscape: a diverse community of makers, programmers, and designers in the open-source community.
 They embrace the constant effort and frequent failures that evolution demands.
 They are too focused on debugging, overcoming errors, and welcoming quality contributions to concern themselves with a person's genotype or phenotype.

 Open-source contributors are examples for us all.
 They evolve solutions to real-life pains.
 That is why they have created many of your favorite tools, such as Wikipedia, Khan Academy, and the software that underpins the internet.
 These technologies are worth billions and are provided entirely free of charge for anyone to use and adapt as needed.
 This book is open-source and distributed via Writebook, another open-source software program based on Ruby on Rails.
-The technology that powers Basecamp, GitHub Shopify and thousands of other products.
+The technology that powers Basecamp, GitHub, Shopify, and thousands of other products.

 The future of the Internet Age, as outlined in the "Bumblebee Economics", does not require marches or a revolution.
 The seeds of this future are already in your hands.
 You only need to adopt a new identity to realize your potential: a self-aware technological being improving its life through peaceful, gradual, and purposeful technological evolution.
 This concept required a name, hence the new term "techvolution."